brandie-xxx/meechExperience/README.md

 # THE MEECH EXPERIENCE

-*Top streetwear curation, apparel drops, and tailored digital interaction.*
+*Top streetwear curation, apparel drops, and tailored digital interaction website.*

 ---

-## ✦ Vision

-**The Meech Experience** is high-concept street culture paired web app.
-The platform integrates a desktop-first responsive interface, highly optimized touch targets, and a friction-free conversational checkout pathway targeted at absolute conversion optimization.
+**The Meech Experience** is high-concept street culture paired webapp.
+The site integrates a desktop-first responsive interface, highly optimized touch targets, and a friction-free conversational checkout pathway targeted at absolute conversion optimization.

 ---